gitlabhq/gitlabhq/doc/development/what_requires_downtime.md

 ## Adding Indexes

 Adding indexes is an expensive process that blocks INSERT and UPDATE queries for the duration.
-When using PostgreSQL one can work around this by using the `CONCURRENTLY` option:
+You can work around this by using the `CONCURRENTLY` option:

 ```sql
 CREATE INDEX CONCURRENTLY index_name ON projects (column_name);